Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.01.01 (Practical-Incarnation)
+- New Ignore eco limited for custom species.
+  - Barren, Tundra, and Dead can immediately be colonized.
+- New option: Reduced population growth.

 2023.12.30 (BR)
 - Most galaxy type can now have their options set to "Random".
 - New Random Galaxy type options.
-Simple and All.
+Simples and All.

 2023.12.29 (BR)
 - Fix: "Continue" will now initialise empty game name.